CommonEconomist/CommonEconomist.github.io/index.md

 My current research is on:

-1. The relationship between trade and war
+1. Trade and war in colonial and post-colonial Africa
-2. The effect of refugees on evironmental degradation
+2. The effect of refugee camps on i) environmental degradation and ii) health outcomes

 [CV](http://commoneconomist.github.io/files/cv-svw.pdf)

 When not running [regressions](https://www.strava.com/athletes/2135375) (Eddington# = 92).